Kelowna Hiking Trails

 Moderate to Difficult; 16 km – Dogs allowed on leash

 The access is the same as the Mission Creek Regional Park and there is ample parking available.
 The Greenway is perfect for cycling, jogging, running and walking.
 There are two phases of the trail.
-The first phase is the most used portion of the trail while the second phase is great there are portions of it that are not accessible by bike due to stairs, further towards the end of the trail.
+The first phase is the most used portion of the trail while the second phase is great there are portions of it that are not accessible by bike due to stairs, further toward the end of the trail.

 Okanagan Mountain Provincial Park